Writing Style Guide/AP Guide

 It is preferred to lowercase academic departments except for words that are proper nouns or adjectives: the department of chemistry, the department of English, the chemistry department, the English department.

 In Florida Tech catalogs and other publications if necessary, the department will be initial cap on first reference only.

 "Department of" is used with reference to academic units.
-"Office of" is used with reference to administrative units. (department of humanities and communication, Office of Creative Services)
+"Office of" is used with reference to administrative units. (department of computer sciences, Office of Creative Services)

 Capitalize and spell out formal titles such as Professor, Chancellor, Chairman and Dean when they precede a name.
 Lowercase elsewhere.
 Lowercase modifiers such as history Professor Robert White or department Chairman Frank Thomas.

 Lowercase: the freshman, sophomore, junior and senior classes.

 "Accept" means to receive.
 "Except" means to exclude.

 Spell as one word, not acousto optic or acousto-optic.

 Define all but the most common abbreviations and acronyms on first reference.
 Do not use periods.
 Do not add an apostrophe when forming a plural (PCs, VAXes, IBMs).

 - Use the abbreviations Ave., Blvd., Dr., Rd., Ste., Ter., Rte. and St. only with numbered addresses.